 A chronic illness alone may seem like too much to cope with, but unfortunately, one chronic condition can often compound the effects of another.
 Diabetes is one such disease that increases a patient's risk of developing a whole slew of other conditions, especially cardiovascular disease.

-On its own, diabetes is the seventh leading cause of death in the U.S., according to the Centers for Disease Control and Prevention (CDC).
+On its own, diabetes is the seventh leading cause of death in the U.S., according to the (CDC).
 It seems that among older adults with diabetes, there is also an association between low blood sugar (hypoglycemia) and dementia, say researchers at the University of California, San Francisco (UCSF) in a new study published in the Journal of the American Medical Association.
 This can create a dangerous spiral, in which a hypoglycemic event caused by diabetes can lead to mental deterioration and vice versa.

 “The brain uses glucose as a primary source of energy.
 Cognitive function becomes impaired when blood glucose drops to low levels, and severe hypoglycemia may cause neuronal damage,” the study authors wrote.